prashant-kikani/prashant-kikani.github.io/questions.markdown

 > What is my short-term goal?
 What is my long-term goal?

-It’s good to keep in mind what we want in the short term and long term.
+It's good to keep in mind what we want in the short term and long term.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>